The Science of Ozone

 Reversion

-With nothing left to react with, ozone reverts to pure oxygen — leaving no residue behind.
+With nothing left to react with, ozone reverts to oxygen — leaving no residue behind.

 Stronger and cleaner than chlorine